stacchain/stac-merkle-tree-cli/README.md

 - `merkle:object_hash` (string, REQUIRED in Items, Collections, Catalogs)
   - A cryptographic hash of the object's metadata, used to verify its integrity.
+  - For Items: Located within the properties field.
+  - For Collections and Catalogs: Located at the top level.
 - `merkle:hash_method` (object, REQUIRED in Collections and Catalogs)
   - Describes the method used to compute `merkle:object_hash` and `merkle:root`, including:
     - `function`: The hash function used (e.g., sha256).